Search

 Humour as a Regulatory Function in Our Busy and Often Stressful Lives

-Modern life often feels marked by high stress and unrelenting demands, and in this context, intentionally engaging with humour might seem trivial.
+Modern life often feels marked by stress, loss, and unrelenting demands, and in this context, intentionally engaging with humour might seem trivial.
 However, research suggests otherwise: laughter and humour are not merely indulgences.
 From a psychological perspective, humour is a potent mechanism for self-regulation, emotional connection, and stress relief.
 It can significantly influence our mood, body chemistry, and autonomic nervous system (1, 2).

 A Word on Boundaries